sergeyprokudin/scholtrack/README.md

 ## Contributions

-Contributions are welcome!
+Contributions are welcome.
 Feel free to submit pull requests, report issues, or suggest new features.

 ## Acknowledgments